 The main campus of the Seminary extends four hundred feet along the entire frontage of the 3900 block of Swiss Avenue, five hundred feet along St. Joseph Street, and four hundred seventy feet along Apple Street.
-It covers an area of four and seven-eights acres.
+It covers an area of approximately five acres.
 It is located in a stabilized residential and apartment section of Dallas about one and one-half miles from the center of the downtown business district.

-Dallas has a population of about 683,500.
+Dallas has a population of about 706,600.
 It is the metropolis of northeast Texas and is by far the leader in this area as an industrial, commercial and religious center.
 It is abundantly served by air lines, railroads, bus lines, and transcontinental highways.

 The main building on the campus is Lidie C. Davidson Hall.
-Its basement provides a fully equipped kitchen and a cheerful and well-ventilated dining room where meals are served to all dormitory men; the first floor contains one large classroom and executive and business offices; the second floor contains the three large main classrooms; the third floor with its mezzanine is occupied by the spacious library and the librarian's offices.
+Its basement provides a fully equipped kitchen and a cheerful and well-ventilated dining room where meals are served to all dormitory men; the first floor contains one large classroom and executive and business offices; the second floor contains three large main classrooms.

 D. M. Stearns Hall is composed of four floors and is adjoined to Davidson Hall by a beautiful Spanish type cloister; it contains single rooms for fifty-seven students.
-The main floor also provides guest rooms for official visitors of the Seminary, several faculty offices, an ample lounge for the single men, a lounge for lady employees, and a goodsized classroom.
+The main floor also provides guest rooms for official visitors of the Seminary, several faculty offices, an ample lounge for the single men, and a goodsized classroom.

-The newest addition to the main buildings is the beautiful Lewis Sperry Chafer Chapel.
-It also is connected by a cloister with Davidson and Steams Halls and contains comfortable seats (three hundred of which have tablet arms) for 490 students and visitors.
+A recent addition to the main buildings is the beautiful Lewis Sperry Chafer Chapel.
+It also is connected by a cloister with Davidson and Stearns Halls and contains comfortable seats for 490 students and visitors.
 Its completion and dedication to service in February, 1953, has supplied a long-felt need.
 Besides the main auditorium, it contains a superbly equipped radio and transcription studio, the Registrar's suite of offices, and seven faculty rooms.